Search tips

 Chain search

-Narrow your search
+Narrow your search with filters

-Adjusting your search
+Refine your search

-Too few hits
+Too few results:

-Too many hits
+Too many results:

 Document your search

-- The date and time of your search
+- The date and time of your search.

-- Which databases and search services you used
+- Which databases and search services you used.

-- Any filters applied, such as peer-reviewed, language, or year
+- Any filters applied, such as peer-reviewed, language, or year.

 Want to learn more?